alexqfredrickson/notes/aws/aws.md

 ### SQS

 AWS SQS (Simple Queue Service) is a queueing service allowing you to integrate and decouple distributed software systems and components.
+SQS queues can be either "standard" or "FIFO".

+A standard queue guarantees that messages are queued at-least-once, but messages may be delivered more than once.
+Standard queues can hold up to 120k messages at once.

-SQS queues can be "standard", guaranteeing that messages are queued at-least-once, or "FIFO" (first-in, first-out) - which guarantees that messages are send exactly-once.
+A FIFO queue (first-in, first-out) guarantees that messages are sent exactly-once.
+FIFO queues can hold up to 20k messages at once.

 In general, producers send messages to queues, which are consumed, triggering a "visibility timeout period".
 The message is then deleted from the queue during the visibility timeout period.
 Messages stay in a queue for up to 4 days by-default - this is known as the default message retention period.
 They can be configured to stay in a queue for 60 seconds to 14 days.